Rangita de Silva de Alwis

 Associate Dean for International Programs

 Rangita de Silva de Alwis is the Associate Dean of International Affairs at University of Pennsylvania Law School.
 She teaches International Women’s Human Rights Law.
 At Penn Law she has developed partnerships with OHCHR, UN Women and UNESCO and other multinational organizations.
 She also serves as the Academic Director of Penn Law’s Global Institute for Human Rights.
+In 2017, Rangita was appointed a Global Advisor to the UN Sustainable Development Goal Fund.

 Before coming to Penn Law, she was the inaugural director of the Global Women’s Leadership Initiative and the Women in Public Service Project launched by Secretary Hillary Clinton and the Seven Sisters Colleges at Wellesley College which then moved to the Woodrow Wilson International Center for Scholars.
 Rangita is a women’s human rights scholar and practitioner with over 25 years of experience working globally in over 25 countries with a vast network of academic institutions, government, and nongovernment entities on women’s human rights law and policy making and institutional reform.
 She has convened several transnational networks including the Women’s Leadership Network in Muslim Communities, the Asia Cause Lawyer Network in India, and the Gender and Law Expert Group and the Women’s Watch in China.
 She has worked over 15 years with Chinese gender and law experts and academics and has testified twice before the Congressional Executive Commission on China on the status of women’s rights in China.
 She has advised UNICEF, UN Women, UNFPA, and UNDP on state accountability under the relevant human rights treaties and the intersections of the different treaties and treaty bodies.
 She has lectured at Yale Law School and spoken around the world on gender based law reform.
 She has published widely with the United Nations, and in various leading law journals including with Yale Journal of Law and Feminism; Texas Journal of Gender and the Law; University of Pennsylvania East Asia Law Journal; Duke Journal of Gender and the Law; UCLA Pacific Rim Journal; UCLA Journal of International Law and Foreign Relations, Michigan Journal of International Law, University of Washington International Law Journal, and University of Pennsylvania International Law Journal.